Tinkerforge/doc/source/Tutorials/Tutorial.rst

 **cb_position** is defined in **Line 16-19**,
 it sets a new velocity based on the current position of the potentiometer.

-In **Lines 35-36** we enable the motor and set a maximum acceleration, such that the motor will follow the potentiometer movements immediately.
+In **Lines 35-36** we enable the motor and set a maximum acceleration.
+This allows the motor to follow the potentiometer movements immediately.

 In **Lines 36-38** we wait for user input to prevent program termination.
 After this the motor is stopped and the IP Connection destroyed.